whayter/ft_transcendence/README.md

 ```

-Then build and run all services :
+Then build and run all services:
 ```bash
 docker-compose up --build
 ```
 Then to either run tests, use vue/nest cli, install packages, or use node,
-open a new zsh in one of the container :
+open a new zsh in one of the container:
 ```bash
 docker-compose exec frontend zsh
 ```